2-year-old found dehydrated in BR apartment days after mother died

 The child, who was reportedly dehydrated, was taken to a hospital.

-Both were found Friday morning after a maintenance worker heard an alarm at the apartment that was not shut off.
+Both were found Friday morning after a maintenance worker spotted the child on a balcony.

+"The little boy, he was looking bad.
+You can see his ribs like he hadn't eaten in a couple of days," said Alfred Sparkman, who made the discovery.

+Once he went to check on the second-floor apartment, he knew something was wrong.

 Trending News

 Police said it appeared the woman had been dead for at least a couple days and that she died of natural causes.
+They're not releasing her identity until they determine a specific cause of death.

+The child's father was contacted Friday, and the city-parish sent a representative to ensure the boy was taken care of.

 More News